thawn/neurips-abstracts/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Changelog

-### 0.1.0 (2025-11-25)

-- Initial release
-- Download JSON data from URLs
-- Load data into SQLite database
-- Search and query functionality
-- Comprehensive test suite
-- Full documentation

 ## Support

 For issues, questions, or contributions, please visit: https://github.com/yourusername/neurips-abstracts/issues

+## ToDo

+- improve the rag
+  - add query rewriting
+  - only do retrieval for follow up question if the rewritten query is above a semantic distance threshold
+- the details view doubles the content of the beginning of the abstract.
+- render latex formulae